qydchen/davids-auth-template/docs/README.md

 ## Minimum Viable Product

-SafeHavn is a web application inspired by AirBnB that helps users find unique locations.
+davids-auth-template is a web application inspired by AirBnB that helps users find unique locations.

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login